MoiCoquille/Indalit-Website2/content/blog/aws-launch-fargate.md

 """

 +++
-Did you know [Amazon](https://aws.amazon.com/) launched AWS Fargate?
+Did you know [Amazon](https://aws.amazon.com/) launched <i>AWS Fargate</i>?

-The new AWS Fagate service allows for deployment and management of containers without having to build a cluster of EC2 Instances.
+The new <i>AWS Fagate</i> service allows for deployment and management of containers without having to build a cluster of EC2 Instances.